Climate target: Calculation of emissions targets

-Effectiveness of Targets
+Effectiveness

 Many countries' emissions targets are above the scientifically calculated allowable emissions to remain below a certain temperature threshold.
 In 2015, many countries pledged NDCs to limit the increase in the global average temperature to well below 2 °C above pre-industrial levels.
 Many of the largest emitters of GHGs, however, are on track to push global average temperature to as much as 4 °C. Some of these projections contradict agreements made in the 2015 Paris Agreement, meaning countries are not keeping to their pledged NDCs.

 In addition, it is uncertain how effective many emissions targets and accompanying policies really are.
 For example, with countries that have high consumption-based carbon emissions, strictly enforced, aligned and coordinated international policy measures determine the effectiveness of targets.
 In addition, many ambitious policies are proposed and passed but are not practically enforced or regulated, or have unintended consequences.
 China's ETS (emissions trading scheme), while seeming to have an effect on reducing production-based emissions also promoted outsourcing of emissions contributing to a further imbalance of carbon transfer among China's different provinces.
 The ETS evaluation also did not account for exported consumption-based emissions.

 Many countries aim to reach net zero emissions in the next few decades.
 In order to reach this goal however, there must be a radical shift in energy infrastructure.
 For example, in the United States, political entities are attempting to switch away from coal and oil based energy by replacing plants with natural gas combined cycle (NGCC) power plants.
+Other countries like the Netherlands were obligated by the District Court of Hague to reduce its greenhouse gas emissions by 25% by 2020.
+The Court has passed other innovations (Milieudefensie v.
+Royal Dutch Shell) to reduce dioxide emissions by 45% by 2030.
 However many find this transition to not be significant enough to reach net-zero emissions.
 More significant changes, for example using biomass energy with carbon capture and storage (BECCS) are suggested as a viable option to transition to net-zero emissions countries.